midnightbreakfast/web/_src/pages/issue3/letter.md

 In this issue, you’ll find characters imagined and real who wrestle with the fundamentals of humanity, and with what it means to be responsible for another person in this grand world we inhabit.
 Children observe the decomposition of their debilitated parents.
 A mother chooses to raise her daughter under the roof of a man who has all but made them invisible.
 Familial relations fracture upon the disappearance of the matriarch.
 A writer shortens the distance between herself and her protagonist.
 A young woman attempts to parse the various figures in her life, including bookstore customers and the poet next door.
 A couple weathers cannibalism.

 The roads these characters follow are not always easy, but who wants the gentle path?
-Some of my favorite books are ones where no one is let off the hook.
+Some of my favorite books are those where no one is let off the hook.
 Everyone fights for their right to make it through.
 Everyone endures.
 And this, too, is part of how we, as humans, relate.
 Because we have to.
 Because we must be reminded that we’re not alone in all this potency.
 No matter how difficult or bad or complicated.
 We’re all still in this together.

 Rebecca Rubenstein
 Editor-in-Chief